ibm-cloud-docs/vpc/lb-mtls-about.md

 :   Verify client identities by requiring clients to present valid certificates when connecting to the load balancer listener.

 Listener-level authentication
 :   When you enable client authentication at the listener level, the load balancer requires clients to present a valid certificate during the TLS handshake.
-The load balancer verifies the client certificate against the configured Certificate Authority (CA) certificate and checks it against a optional Certificate Revocation List (CRL).
+The load balancer verifies the client certificate against the configured Certificate Authority (CA) certificate and checks it against an optional Certificate Revocation List (CRL).

 ### Client authentication configuration
 {: #alb-mtls-listener-config}